alexcu2718/fdf/README.md

 | General search | - | - | 1.70x faster |
 | Directory filtering | 461.8ms | 681.2ms | 1.48x faster |

+## Current Issues

+I've disabled symlink traversal due to infinite loop issues that require deep thought.

+The issue ultimately being how to do so without sacrificing performance/accuracy, I've put an example of how fd would fail to escape an infinite loop of symlinks, in recursive_symlink_fs_test.sh.
+It's a tricky one to solve and I'd rather limit it until I have an elegant solution!

 ## Technical Highlights

 ### Key Optimisations